W-4 vs W-2 Forms: A Definitive Guide for Employers

 Also known as the “Employee’s Withholding Allowance Certificate,” the W-4 is a form that the federal government requires employees to fill out when starting a new job.

 For an employer’s purposes, an IRS Form W-4 is used to determine the amount of income tax to withhold from an employee’s paycheck.
-This amount will be based on the employee’s wage and the number of withholding allowances they qualify for.
+The difference between a W4 and W2 lies in who fills them out—employees complete Form W-4, while employers complete Form W-2.

 It’s important that the information on the Form W-4 is accurate.
 If the incorrect amount is withheld from your employee’s paycheck, they could face expensive tax bills or penalties at the end of the tax year.